Harry "A" Chesler: Publishing career

 In 1935 or 1936, Chesler established a studio in Manhattan to supply comic-book content to publishers testing the waters of the emerging medium.
-The "Chesler shop" or "Chesler Shop", as it was informally called, was the first such "packager", later to be followed by companies including Eisner & Iger and Funnies Inc. Chesler in 1976 recalled it was located first at Fifth Avenue and 32nd Street, and later at Seventh Avenue and 23rd Street.
+The "Chesler shop", as it was informally called, was the first such "packager", later to be followed by companies including Eisner & Iger and Funnies Inc. Chesler in 1976 recalled it was located first at Fifth Avenue and 32nd Street, and later at Seventh Avenue and 23rd Street.
 George Tuska, a comic-book artist who had worked for Chesler in the late 1930s, recalled, "Chelser had his office on the fourth floor of a building on 23rd Street between Sixth and Seventh Avenue[s]".
 (One source lists the studio at 28th Street and Fifth Avenue.)
 During this time, Chesler commuted from his home in Dover, New Jersey.

 Chesler's early publications Star Comics and Star Ranger were produced through his own Chesler Publications, Inc. These were bought by Ultem Publications in 1937, where he continued as editor until Ultem was in turn bought by Centaur Publications in 1938.
 By the late 1930s, Chesler's packaging business was flourishing.
 As Tuska recalled, Chesler "did alright with comics.
 Bought a lot of property in Jersey.
 Made his own lake".

 Chesler employees remembered him as a tough but warm boss who always wore a hat and smoked a big cigar.
 Artist Joe Kubert recalled Chesler paying him $5 a week, at age 12 (c.
 1938) to apprentice at his studio after school.
 Similarly, artist Carmine Infantino remembers that, c.
 1940, he was paid by Chesler "a dollar a day, just [to] study art, learn, and grow.
 That was damn nice of him, I thought.
 He did that for me for a whole summer" while Infantino was in high school.

 Chesler's later imprints included Dynamic Publications, Harry "A" Chesler Jr. Publications, and Harry "A." Chesler Feature Jr. Syndicate.
 The covers of many of his 1940s comics bear the phrase "Harry 'A' Chesler Jr. Features Syndicate, N.Y.". or "Harry 'A' Chesler, Jr. World's Greatest Comics".
 Comic-book historians sometimes label all such imprints informally "Harry A Chesler Comics."
 In his heyday, Chesler recalled in a 1976 profile, "besides about 75 of my own titles, we produced comics for some 50 different publishers.
 At one time, there were 40 artists working for me and I had 300 comic titles on the newsstands."
 However, the Grand Comics Database records only 19 distinct titles directly published by Chesler between 1937 and 1946, leaving the meaning of "my own titles" in this quote unclear.